shux360/Smart-Bin/README.md

 [smart-bin.com](https://smartbin-ssda.onrender.com/)

 <h2>🚗Driver Details</h2>

 > Driver is hardcoded for now

-> To log in use following credentials
+> Authentication part is still in development

->> Email:kamal@gmail.com
+> To log in as a driver use following credentials

->> Authentication part is still in development
+  >> Email : kamal@gmail.com